Wolkabout/WolkConnect-Java/readme.md

        .actuatorStatusProvider(ref -> {
             // TODO Invoke code which reads the state of the actuator. return new ActuatorStatus(ActuatorStatus.Status.READY, "1");})
-       .withPersistence(new LevelDBPersistentReadingQueue(), 25) // Enable data persistence via custom persist mechanism .connect();
+       .withPersistence(new LevelDBPersistence()) // Enable data persistence via custom persist mechanism .connect();
 ```

-For more info on persistence mechanism see WolkBuilder.withPersistence method, and PersistentReadingQueue interface.
+For more info on persistence mechanism see WolkBuilder.withPersistence method, and Persistence interface.